ebtesam-rashid/KODAMA.Caccio/README.md

 # KODAMA.tkcaccia
-Enhanced dimensionality reduction for High Throughput omics data
+Enhanced dimensionality reduction for high Throughput omics data

 ## Overview

 KODAMA is an unsupervised and semi-supervised learning algorithm that performs feature extraction from noisy and high-dimensional data.
 It facilitates identification of patterns representing underlying groups on all samples in a data set.

 This is a version in developing of KODAMA with landmarks to adapt the algorithm to the analysis of data set with more than 10,000 entries.
 The wrapper for the C++ implementation of Barnes-Hut t-Distributed Stochastic Neighbor Embedding has been integrated to convert the KODAMA's dissimilarity matrix in a low dimensional space.

 KODAMA was built on accuracy maximization algorithms described in detail in the following publication: